Sofya Velikaya: 2008–15

+2016–19

 Velikaya qualified for the 2016 Summer Olympics in Rio de Janeiro.
 In women's sabre in the table of 32 she defeated Bogna Jóźwiak from Poland.
 In the table of 16, quarter-finals and semi-finals, she prevailed over Charlotte Lembach, Cécilia Berder and Manon Brunet of France, respectively.
 She eventually lost 14–15 to her teammate Yana Egorian in the finals, winning her second consecutive silver medal at the Olympics in the individual women's sabre.
 Velikaya finally managed to claim Olympic gold a few days later in the team event.
 Russia defeated Mexico (45–31) in the quarter-finals, prevailed over the USA (45–42) in the semi-finals and met the Ukrainians in the final.
 Velikaya and her teammates came away with the gold medal, defeating Ukraine 45–30.

 Velikaya dedicated her squad's 2016 Olympic gold medal to those Russians who had been banned for doping.

 On 17 November 2016, Velikaya was elected the head of the Russian Olympic Committee Athletes' Commission.

+2020–present

 In April 2022, she said she would boycott the Olympics if she is not allowed to compete under the Russian flag and anthem.
+Velikaya was not among the Russian athletes reinstated by the FIE in May 2023, due to her ties with the Russian Army.

+In January 2024, the Russian state-owned new agency TASS reported that Velikaya was included in the list of proxies of presidential candidate Vladimir Putin in the 2024 Russian presidential election.
+By law, self-nominated candidates such as Putin are allowed to have proxies who campaign in their favor.